 Care instructions are usually consistent for most ficuses, but we always recommend researching your specific plant to make sure you get it right the first time.
-Search your plant in our Plantopedia or text us for assistance.
+Search your plant in our Plantopedia for assistance.

 It's true that ficuses can be pretty sensitive to sudden changes in their environment, and that's why they have a bad red for being finicky.
 The stress of a major change (like going from a greenhouse to a NYC apartment) can cause every ficus owner's top concern: leaf drop.

 When bringing a new ficus home, prepare to see some droppage, and don't let it worry you.
 It can take 2-4 weeks for the plant to fully adjust to its new space, so it's normal for some shedding to take place during that time.
 The better the conditions you're able to provide it, the easier the transition.
 You'll know it's fully settled when leaves stop dropping, and new buds start to take form.
 If you're losing an alarming amount of foliage daily, there may be a greater issue at hand, and you should always contact the seller for advice.